Press-One/bistrot/README.md

-    --help     List help info for current cmd    [WITH  OR  WITHOUT ] --json     Printing the result as JSON       [WITH  OR  WITHOUT ] --force    Force overwrite existing file     [WITH  OR  WITHOUT ] --debug    Enable or disable debug mode      [WITH  OR  WITHOUT ] --rpcapi   Customize PRS RPC-API endpoint    [STRING  / OPTIONAL] ┌---------------------------------------------------------------┐
+    --help     List help info for current cmd    [WITH  OR  WITHOUT ] --json     Printing the result as JSON       [WITH  OR  WITHOUT ] --force    Force overwrite existing file     [WITH  OR  WITHOUT ] --spdtest  Test and pick the fastest node    [WITH  OR  WITHOUT ] --debug    Enable or disable debug mode      [WITH  OR  WITHOUT ] --rpcapi   Customize PRS RPC-API endpoint    [STRING  / OPTIONAL] --chainapi Customize PRS Chain-API endpoint  [STRING  / OPTIONAL] ┌---------------------------------------------------------------┐
     | 1.
 Using param `force` will increase the risk of losing data. |
     └---------------------------------------------------------------┘